About the IHRN

 • IHRN Bulletin

 The IHRN biannual human rights bulletin contains updates on the IHRN Secretariat’s activities, human rights resources, and highlights of IHRN participating academies’ human rights events, publications, and announcements.
-Read past issues of the bulletin:
+Read past issues of the bulletin.

 To receive future issues of this bulletin and other news from the IHRN, subscribe to the IHRN mailing list.